Combing for Credentials: Active Pattern Extraction from Smart Reply: Conclusion

 \section{Conclusion}

 Language models are known to leak sensitive information about their training set as shown by prior works~\cite{carlini2019secret, carlini2021extracting, lehman2021does}.
 Hence it is essential to evaluate such models before they are publicly deployed.
-In this work, we evaluate one such application pipeline of Smart Reply language models, and show that these models are prone to pattern extraction attacks.
-Our experimental results show that our black-box and gray-box attacks are able to recover a significant number of email ids, passwords and login credentials from the Smart Reply models.
+In this work, we evaluate one such application pipeline of Smart Reply language models, and show that these models are vulnerable to pattern extraction attacks.
+Our experimental results show that our attacks are able to recover a significant number of email ids, passwords and login credentials from the Smart Reply models.
 One defense strategy employs \emph{early stopping} of the model training process; this is considered a ``best practice'' in machine learning.
 This has been shown to prevent memorization~\cite{carlini2019secret} which is shown to occur at later stages in the training process.
 However, this strategy fails to defend against our attacks.
-Differential privacy, however, proves to be a promising defense against such attacks as is demonstrated in our experiments.
+Differential privacy proves to be a promising defense against such attacks.

 Our work serves as a motivation for system designers to understand the implications of publicly deploying language models, and to also understand the privacy impact of using different decoding strategies to diversify the model output.
 We hope our work inspires machine learning practitioners and researchers to further understand how an adversary can interact with the ML pipeline and explore various adversarial capabilities for specific ML applications.